Create and configure a self-hosted integration runtime

 On the Ready to install page, select Install.

-Get the authentication key by using Azure PowerShell.
+Get the authentication key by using PowerShell.
 Here's a PowerShell example for retrieving the authentication key:

 Get-AzDataFactoryV2IntegrationRuntimeKey -ResourceGroupName $resourceGroupName -DataFactoryName $dataFactoryName -Name $selfHostedIntegrationRuntime

 On the Register Integration Runtime (Self-hosted) window of Microsoft Integration Runtime Configuration Manager running on your machine, take the following steps:

 Paste the authentication key in the text area.

 Optionally, select Show authentication key to see the key text.

 High availability and scalability

 You can associate a self-hosted integration runtime with multiple on-premises machines or virtual machines in Azure.
 These machines are called nodes.
 You can have up to four nodes associated with a self-hosted integration runtime.
 The benefits of having multiple nodes on on-premises machines that have a gateway installed for a logical gateway are:

 - Higher availability of the self-hosted integration runtime so that it's no longer the single point of failure in your big data solution or cloud data integration with Data Factory.
 This availability helps ensure continuity when you use up to four nodes.